-Their organization was founded in 1992 as South Dakota Safe Childbirth Options, when concerned families from across the state joined forces to advocate for access to midwives.
+South Dakota Birth Matters was founded in 1992 as South Dakota Safe Childbirth Options when concerned families from across the state joined forces to advocate for access to midwives.
 At that time the South Dakota Department of Health began targeting midwives who provided community birth maternity care by sending out cease and desist letters.
 In 2003, two midwives were jailed for practicing as nurse midwives without a license.

 These actions by the Department prompted our organization to focus their energy on educating the public and their elected officials on the merits of community birth with Certified Professional Midwives, who are specifically trained in community birth maternity care.

 They have hosted an annual birth conference since 1993 where they have enjoyed such distinguished speakers as Michel Odent, Marsden Wagner, and Henci Goer.
 They also have maintained a strong presence in the state legislature, helping to pass the following legislation to help expand and protect options for South Dakota families:

 - Affirm the rights of family members to assist at out-of-hospital births.
 1998

 - Allow the opportunity for Certified Nurse Midwives to attend out-of-hospital births.
 2008